-The HTTP authentication extensions described in [I-D.oiwa-http-auth-extension] is a definitive part of this protocol.
-Interactive clients (e.g. Web browsers) supporting this protocol are RECOMMENDED to support non-mandatory authentication and the Authentication-Control header defined there, except the "auth-style" parameter.
+Interactive clients (e.g. Web browsers) supporting this protocol are RECOMMENDED to support non-mandatory authentication and the Authentication-Control header defined in [I-D.ietf-httpauth-extension], except the "auth-style" parameter.
 This specification also proposes (however, not mandates) default "auth-style" to be "non-modal".
 Web applications SHOULD however consider the security impacts of the behaviors of clients that do not support these headers.

-Authentication-initializing messages with the Optional-WWW-Authenticate header are used where 401-INIT response is valid.
-Such a message is called a 200-Optional-INIT message in this document.
-(It will not replace other 401-type messages such as 401-STALE and 401-KEX-S1.)
+Authentication-initializing messages with the Optional-WWW-Authenticate header are used only where 401-INIT response is valid.
+It will not replace other 401-type messages such as 401-STALE and 401-KEX-S1.